Swayampadhy/Bugbase_Interview_python/README.md

 2. Then the contents of the specified file is stored in a variable.
 3. Script1 creates a TCP socket and connects to script2 which is acting as a server.
 4. While starting script2, the user is asked to specify a foldername in which the received file is going to be stored.
+5. Script1 encrypts the data using AES-256 using the provided key and initialization vector.
-5. Script1 then sends both the filename and the filecontents to script2 through the TCP connection.
+6. Script1 then sends the encrypted data to script2 through the TCP connection.
+7. Script2 receives the encrypted data and decrypts it using the same key and IV.
-6. Both data are separated using a delimiter - '\n' and they are split at script2 into an array.
+8. Both filename and file contents are separated using a delimiter - '\n' and they are split at script2 into an array.
-7. Script2 checks if the specified foldername is created or not.
+9. Script2 checks if the specified foldername is created or not.
 If it is not created, then it uses the os.makedirs() module to create one.
-8. A file path is created by joining the received filename and the foldername using os.path.join() function.
+10. A file path is created by joining the received filename and the foldername using os.path.join() function.
-9. The file is written in the file path.
+11. The file is written in the file path.
-10. Script2 uses the python's subprocess module to create a new process to run unix's "File" command on the received file.
+12. Script2 uses the python's subprocess module to create a new process to run unix's "File" command on the received file.
-11. Output from the command is sent bak to script1 as JSON data using the JSON module.
+13. Output from the command is sent bak to script1 as JSON data using the JSON module.
-12. Script1 receives the JSON data and prints it to stdout.
+14. Script1 receives the JSON data and prints it to stdout.
-13. The received JSON data is also saved to a created JSON file.
+15. The received JSON data is also saved to a created JSON file.
-14. The scripts can also handle runtime exceptions and show the underlying problem.
+16. The scripts can also handle runtime exceptions and show the underlying problem.

 # Steps to run
 -----------